wlsf82/cv/README.md

 _Stack:_ Drupal, HTML, CSS, Javascript, jQuery, SASS, Protractor, Cucumber and Vagrant.

-#### QA at [ADP](https://www.adp.com) (April 2011 – May 2014)
+### QA at [ADP](https://www.adp.com) (April 2011 – May 2014)
 At APD I worked in two different projects (both as QA analyst), but in the first one I developed automated tests in Java (using Selenium), and in the second one I developed automated tests in VBScript (using QTP).
 Also, here I had my first contact with agile methodologies, such as Scrum, and I was the leader of an internal project called Tech Talks.
-I worked remote occasionally and I was more productive working this way.
+I used to work remote occasionally.

 _Stack:_ Java, VBScript and SQL.

-#### Manual and automated test analyst at [Good Card](http://goodcard.com.br) (November 2009 - March 2011)
+### Manual and automated test analyst at [Good Card](http://goodcard.com.br) (November 2009 - March 2011)
 In this job I had my first contact with software test automation, having to make my manager understand that software test automation is not about record and playback.
 At this company, I started the creation of a test automation framework for web applications.
-Part of my job was also creating unit tests for database triggers and procedures (since many business rules were in the database), creating and executing manual test cases and managing bugs.
+Part of my job was also creating unit tests for database triggers and procedures (since many business rules were in the database), creating and executing manual test cases, and managing bugs.
 At this job I had also a small experience as software developer, writing PL/SQL code.

 _Projects:_